International Nuclear and Radiological Event Scale

-The International Nuclear and Radiological Event Scale (INES) was introduced in 1990 by the International Atomic Energy Agency (IAEA) in order to enable prompt communication of safety significant information in case of nuclear accidents.
+The International Nuclear and Radiological Event Scale (INES) was introduced in 1990 by the International Atomic Energy Agency (IAEA) in order to enable prompt communication of safety and significant information in case of nuclear accidents.

 The scale is intended to be logarithmic, similar to the moment magnitude scale that is used to describe the comparative magnitude of earthquakes.
 Each increasing level represents an accident approximately ten times as severe as the previous level.
 Compared to earthquakes, where the event intensity can be quantitatively evaluated, the level of severity of a human-made disaster, such as a nuclear accident, is more subject to interpretation.
-Because of this subjectivity the INES level of an incident is assigned well after the fact.
+Because of this subjectivity, the INES level of an incident is assigned well after the occurrence.
 The scale is therefore intended to assist in disaster-aid deployment.

 Details

 A number of criteria and indicators are defined to assure coherent reporting of nuclear events by different official authorities.
 There are seven nonzero levels on the INES scale: three incident-levels and four accident-levels.
 There is also a level 0.

 The level on the scale is determined by the highest of three scores: off-site effects, on-site effects, and defense in depth degradation.